 One of the main advancements of Modern SharePoint lies in its flat-level hierarchy.
 This is something we’ll discuss in more detail in a later blog, but essentially, the order of Classic SharePoint with top-level sites and subsites no longer exists.
 Site collections are all the same level and are more loosely joined together using a concept called hubs.
 Stay tuned for a later blog on this more-complicated topic!

-Hopefully this has cleared up some of your questions about a key communications and collaboration feature of O365.
+Hopefully, this has cleared up some of your questions about key communication and collaboration feature of O365.
 The key advancements are in the delightful user experience Modern SharePoint offers, in its seamless editing interface, and in the flat-level hierarchy of the sites.

-If you’re still baffled, don’t worry, we’ll be releasing many more blogs about this subjects in the future!
+If you’re still baffled, don’t worry, we’ll be releasing many more blogs about this subject in the future!